 Welcome to the website of Australian writer, journalist and academic Dr. Dan Edwards.
 This site features examples of Dan's work from the wide variety of publications he has written for.
 Whenever possible links have been provided so articles can be viewed in their original context.

 Dan is currently a fellow with the Research Unit in Public Cultures at the University of Melbourne in Australia.
 He completed his PhD on China's independent documentary movement at Monash University in December 2014, and in May 2015 published his first book, Chinese Independent Documentary: Alternative Visions, Alternative Publics through Edinburgh University Press in May 2015.

-Dan mainly focuses on politics and arts-related topics.
-From 2007-2001 he lived in China's capital Beijing, and was the web editor for The Beijinger and the China correspondent for New Matilda, an Australian online publication featuring news and analysis of current affairs.
+In his journalism, Dan mainly focuses on politics and arts-related topics.
+From 2007-2011 he lived in China's capital Beijing, and was the web editor for The Beijinger and the China correspondent for New Matilda, an Australian online publication featuring news and analysis of current affairs.
 He is a regular contributor to RealTime, Australia's only free national arts magazine.
 His work has also appeared in The Age, The Sydney Morning Herald, Crikey, The Diplomat, Inside Film, Screen Hub, Senses of Cinema, Meanjin, Metro Magazine, The Beijinger, Time Out Beijing and China Today.